“Small tasks may seem irrelevant to what you are interning for but those tasks can help to build your skills for the rest of your career.”

 I interned at the Jerusalem Fund for Education and Development in Washington, D.C.
 I really appreciated how the organization focused on giving updates on the Palestinian issue – whether that was through counting settler violence attacks or holding events for speakers to share their experiences.
 It had definitely exposed me to things I could explore in relation to my interests.
 From the internship, I also found myself wanting to pursue an independent study, which I have completed this last fall.
 With the exposure I was fortunate to have at the Jerusalem Fund, I found the necessary steps to pursue what I found great interest in.

 How has your educational background benefited you throughout your internship?
-If it hasn’t, what are some skills you learned in your internship you can apply to the rest of your academic journey?
+If it hasn’t, what are some skills you learned in your internship which you can apply to the rest of your academic journey?

 Something I felt I was not exposed to enough was initiating research.
 The internship that I had encouraged me to delve into this field and gain skills in attaining valuable information for research.
 This included the approach of finding information, especially by reaching out to professors in the field, and through this, I was able to make great connections and eventually find what I truly wanted!